Marshal-AM/Somnia-No-Code-Agent-Builder/README.md

 ## Introduction

-**Somnia No-Code Agent Builder** is a comprehensive no-code platform that enables users to build, deploy, and interact with AI-powered blockchain agents on the Somnia testnet.
+**Somnia No-Code Agent Builder** is a no-code platform that enables users to build, deploy, and interact with AI-powered blockchain agents on the Somnia testnet.
 The platform provides a visual workflow builder interface where users can create sophisticated blockchain automation workflows without writing code.

 The platform consists of four main components: